darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### Why did you attempt to transform the Lgv20 into a Hi-Res Music Player?
 There are two reasons as to why.<br>
 1. I absolutely love a good challenge.<br>
 2. To my knowledge, it's never been done before.
 Why reinvent the wheel?
-In my opinion it's much better to be the one that invented the wheel in the first place.
+In my opinion it's more noteworthy to be the one that invented the wheel in the first place.

 ### How did you transform the Lgv20 into A Professional High Resolution Audio Player?
 34 years of advanced computer experience.
 Instead of a Nintendo my parents bought me a Commodore 64, that's how I learned how to write code.
 My very first computer was a vic 20, I don't count that computer because all I did was play games.
 The absolute most nostalgic game I have ever played as a kid, would have to be Space Invaders.
 I loved that game, still do to this day.<br>